Tunguso4ka/map-viewer/README.md

     {
-      "name": "map name", // not required, name for the button "url": "map url", // required, internal or external "hidden": true, // not required, dont create button if true "labels": // not required, adds labels
+      "name": "map name", // not required, name for the button "url": "map url", // required, internal or external

+      "areas": "areas json url", // not required, internal or external "hidden": true, // not required, dont create button if true "labels": // not required, adds labels
       [